 Steph - Cruise with Amber

-You can see the midnight sun on a summer cruise.
+To see the midnight sun on a summer cruise.

 As a good portion of Norway lies beyond the Arctic Circle, this is a great place to view the midnight sun in high summer.
 During the summer months northern Norway can experience up to 24 hours of daylight – which means you have plenty of time for sightseeing both on and off the ship.
 For your best chance of seeing 24 hours of sunlight where the sun never dips below the horizon, ensure your itinerary includes ports including or north of Bodø.